Samuel’s role is as a patient for the doctors doing their final exams in order to become qualified Paediatricians.

 What questions would you want them to ask you, where would you want them to focus and how would you like them to plan to address these needs?

-Think about it and let me know in the comments!
+Think about it and let me know !